Meta-VCI-Map/LSMviewer/README.md

 Creates request URLs for the API endpoints.
 Add the path to which the request for the score calculation mentioned above will be found.

 ### templates/risk_score_calculation.html
-Handles what is shown on the screeen.
+Handles what is shown on screen.
 For the new score, you can add an option to the form with id="selection_form".

 ### static/riskScoreCalculation.js
 Handles the flow of the operations in html.
 Add a funtion for the new score that will take as input the file which is uploaded by the user and that creates a POST ajax request looking at the API endpoint's URL previously inserted in the `urls.py`.
 This way, the new score will be linked to the correct function for calculation in the `views.py`.